gazbert/bxbot/README.md

 ### Gradle

-TODO ...

-3. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/pom.xml](./bxbot-app/pom.xml) - see the commented out dependency examples inside it.
+3. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the [bxbot-strategies/build.gradle](bxbot-strategies/build.gradle) and [bxbot-exchanges/build.gradle](bxbot-exchanges/build.gradle) respectively.
+See the commented out dependency examples inside them.
-4. From the project root, run `./mvnw clean assembly:assembly` to build the bot and produce the distribution artifacts `bxbot-app-<version>-dist.tar.gz` and `bxbot-app-<version>-dist.zip` in the `./target` folder.
+4. From the project root, run `./gradlew buildTarGzipDist` or `./gradlew buildZipDist` to build the distribution
+   artifact: either `bxbot-app-<version>-dist.tar.gz` or `bxbot-app-<version>-dist.zip` respectively.
+   It will be placed in the `./build/distributions` folder.
-5. Copy either the `bxbot-app-<version>-dist.tar.gz` or the `bxbot-app-<version>-dist.zip` onto the machine you want to run the bot and unzip it someplace.
+5. Copy the artifact onto the machine you want to run the bot and unzip it someplace.
 6. Usage: `./bxbot.sh [start|stop|status]`

 ## Coming Soon...